fluchtens/taskly/README.md

 - Clone the repository.

 ### Configuration:
-- Create an .env file at the root of the directory and add the following content to it.
+- Create an .env file in docker/dev or docker/prod and add the following content to it.
 - Configure variables for url, api keys, database information, etc.
+- Set the MODE variable to dev or prod in the Makefile.
 ```env
 MYSQL_DATABASE=taskly
 MYSQL_ROOT_PASSWORD=42